edumudijyothi/edumudijyothi/README.md

 - Enhancing my Java programming skills

 ##  I’m looking to collaborate on
-- Projects involving image classification and disease detection in aquaculture
 - Developing efficient machine learning models for real-time applications
 - Any innovative ideas in AI and machine learning